This delicious cauliflower soup recipe is creamy without the addition of cream—and supplies a cup of vegetables in every serving.

 I love a good bowl of soup any time of year—especially now, when the air is turning colder and warm soup is so soothing.
 Of course, I'm always thinking about how I can pack in extra nutrition into my food, so I set out to make this soup a hearty, nutrient-filled dish.

 I experimented with a few different veggie combinations, finally settling on the most delicious of them all: a combo of onions, carrots, cauliflower, and garlic.
-These veggies provide filling fiber, as well as 60 percent of your daily need for immunity-helping vitamin C and 160 percent of your daily need for eye-benefitting vitamin A.
+These veggies provide filling fiber, as well as 60 percent of your daily need for immunity-helping vitamin C and 160 percent of your daily need for eye-benefitting vitamin A. (Love cooking with cauliflower?
+Try my Sweet Potato Cauliflower Pizza.)

 Then I topped the soup with plain Greek yogurt and dry-roasted pumpkin seeds for some extra flavor, crunch, and protein.
 I love that this soup is creamy and yummy—yet contains no actual cream!
+You'll love this healthy cauliflower soup!

 In a soup pot, heat 1 Tablespoon oil over medium heat.
 Add onion and garlic, stirring occasionally until softened, about 3 minutes.
 Stir in carrots and cauliflower, along with salt and remaining olive oil.
 Add turmeric and cinnamon.
 Cook about 5 minutes, stirring frequently.
 Cover vegetables with broth.
 Place lid on pot, and bring to a boil over high heat.
 Reduce heat to maintain a lively simmer, and cook until vegetables are very tender, about 30 minutes.
 Using an immersion blender, puree the soup until smooth.
 (Alternatively, puree the soup in a blender in batches.)
 Serve hot or cold in a small bowl.
 Top each serving with black pepper, 2 teaspoons yogurt, and 2 teaspoons pumpkin seeds.
 Enjoy!
 Serves 6.